 * Existing segmentation options available prior to this update.

 You can use these options individually, or combine them to create more complex segments of subscribers.
+Note that the ability to combine segments (multi-condition segmentation) is an advanced MailPoet feature that’s only available in our Business, Creator, and Agency plans.

 To get started, head to your MailPoet plugin in your WordPress dashboard, navigate to ‘Lists’, and then select ‘+ New Segment’.
 You’ll then be able to start building your segmentation criteria.